 Lighting designer at skapetze®

-Blue light for sleep is an issue that is becoming increasingly important in today's technologically driven society.
-Although light generally plays a central role in our well-being and health, blue light for sleep can be particularly challenging.
+Blue light for sleep is a topic that is becoming increasingly important in today's technologically driven society.
+Although light in general plays a central role in our wellbeing and health, blue light for sleep can be particularly challenging.

-It is widely known that exposure to blue light, particularly in the hours before bedtime, can interfere with our natural sleep rhythm.
+It is widely known that exposure to blue light, particularly in the hours before bedtime, can interfere with our natural sleep patterns.

-But what exactly makes blue light so problematic for sleeping?
-Blue light is part of the visible light spectrum and has a short wavelengthwhich is particularly energetic is particularly energetic.
-During the day, blue light is very useful as it stimulates our attention, reaction times and mood can improve.
+But what exactly makes blue light for sleep so problematic?
+Bluelight is part of the visible light spectrum and has a shortwavelength that is particularly high in energy.
+During the day, blue light is very useful as it can improve our alertness, reaction times and mood.

 However, blue light can be a challenge to sleep in the evening.
 It suppresses the release of the sleep hormone melatonin and signals to our body that it is still daytime.
 This can make it difficult to fall asleep and reduce the quality of sleep.
 The main source of blue light in our everyday lives is the screens of smartphones, tablets, computers and televisions.